VBayesLab/VBLabDocs/VB-MGVB.md

 #### Data Type: Integer | Positive
 <br>
-Size of moving average window that used to smooth the lowerbound.
+Size of moving average window that is used to smooth the lowerbound.
 Denoted as $t_W$ in [Algorithm 7](/VBLabDocs/tutorial/ffvb/cgvb#algorithm-7-cholesky-gvb).

 **Default:** `50`